Conservatives and Reformists (Italy): European and Italian alliances

 In November the CoR joined the Alliance of European Conservatives and Reformists (AECR), and started a sub-group within the Mixed Group in the Chamber of Deputies with eleven deputies, ten from FI and one from FdI.
-CR's deputies and senators may soon join forces with the group of splinters Gaetano Quagliariello led out from the New Centre-Right, an earlier FI's spin-off, and Flavio Tosi's Act! (split from Lega Nord); such an alliance could boast more than 20 deputies and 15 senators.
+CR's deputies and senators may soon join forces with Gaetano Quagliariello's Identity and Action (split from the New Centre-Right), an earlier FI's spin-off, and Flavio Tosi's Act! (split from Lega Nord); such an alliance could boast more than 20 deputies and 15 senators.

 In January 2016 another CoR senator switched to ALA, leaving the party with only nine senators.
 Being ten the minimum required number to form a group in the Senate, the party risked losing that privilege, but Luigi Compagna, a senator from Quagliariello's Identity and Action (IdeA) and the Great Autonomies and Freedom group, joined the CoR group in order to keep it alive, in a move that might be a prelude for a broader alliance between the two parties.
 In May history repeated itself: after one more senator had switched to ALA, another IdeA senator, Andrea Augello, joined forces with the CoR group in order to keep it alive.

 In the 2016 local elections the CoR ran its lists especially in Apulia: the party won 6.2% in Brindisi and had its candidate for mayor (Angela Carluccio) elected in the run-off, 7.2% in Fasano, 5.6% in Gallipoli, 13.2% in Nardò, 11.6% in Ruvo di Puglia, and 7.2% in San Giovanni Rotondo.